jeanbourgain8/jeanbourgain8.github.io/posts/Talking Book/atomic-habits-james-clear/index.md

 ![](https://i.pinimg.com/564x/3d/65/f3/3d65f3d5354c50495d5f02e1417e2efb.jpg)

 ## 4th Nov'21
-- I've seen the book circling as recommendation by & to business, management folks, as of now, I'm skeptical about the chances of learning something new, insightful which I had never thought of,
+I've seen the book circling as recommendation by & to business, management folks, as of now, I'm skeptical about the chances of learning something new & insightful
-- I'm on 26th page, till here it's been pale, my opinion signifies that the author probably must've been concerned about filling himself.
+I'm on 26th page, till here it's been pale, my opinion signifies that the author probably must've been concerned about filling himself.
-- I'll be waiting for the next day to come, for me to continue reading the book
+I'll be waiting for the next day to come, for me to continue reading the book